DakotaNelson/sneaky-creeper/README.md

 Instructions are here: http://twython.readthedocs.org/en/latest/usage/starting_out.html

-When the instructions are complete, go to the Twitter API page

-Examine your access level for Consumer Key and Access Key and be sure they are set to read and write.
+When the instructions are complete, go to the Twitter API page.
+Examine your access level for consumer key and access key and be sure they are set to read and write.

-1. If not set to read and write, change the Consumer Key settings to be read and write
+1. If not set to read and write, change the consumer key settings to be read and write
-2. Revoke the Access Token
+2. Revoke the access token
 3. Wait five minutes
 4. Generate a new access token

-It should now mimic the access level of the Consumer Key
+The access token should now mimic the access level of the consumer key.
+You're ready to go!

 #####Tumblr: